Shimba Hills National Reserve Day Trip from the Coast

 It is the most convenient and easy approach to visiting Shimba Hills for someone experiencing it for the first time, families, or individuals that have not used local transport.

-Top 6 Things to Do in Shimba Hills National Reserve
+Top 6 things to do in Shimba Hills National Reserve

 One of the greatest treasures found in Kenya is Shimba Hills National Reserve, unlike other areas featured by coastal rainforests, hills, and open grasslands all combined together in a rich configuration.
 The park is ideal for those seeking a peaceful alternative to Kenya’s more crowded national parks.
 Whether this is your first time or you are just back to get more wilderness, you will never lack adventure.
 The best things to do in Shimba Hills National Reserve are depicted below.

-1. Go on a Game Drive
+Go on a game drive

 Some of the top tourist attractions at Shimba Hills are the availability of the opportunity to observe the wildlife in a green and wooded background.
 It has Kenya’s only population of sable antelopes and other animals such as elephants, warthogs, buffaloes, and monkeys.
 A guided game drive will allow you to observe the land as you see animals in their natural habitat.
 The best time to have sightings is in the early mornings or late afternoons.

-2. Have a Sheldrick Falls Nature Trail
+Have a Sheldrick Falls Nature Trail

 Nature lovers must do the Shimba Hills hike to Sheldrick Falls.
 A moderate hike of about 2–3 km each way (4–6 km roundtrip), usually taking 1–2 hours that is through lush tropical forest and leads to an impressive 21-meter-high waterfall in the end.
 There is also a natural pool at the base of the falls to swim in, or you could just spend time refreshing yourself in the falling water and forest environment.
 Visitors are normally escorted by a Kenya Wildlife Service ranger to ensure that they are safe and to guide them.